-Groundwater Flow System: Objective RC-3.1 of the County-General Plan states that In.

-accordance with the County General Plan, watersheds and groundwater basins should be preserved by avoiding the placement of potential pollution sources in areas with high percolation rates.
-Therefore, sites located outside of recharge areas are the most desirable for landfill construction and operation.

-2. Proximity to Surface Water: The proximity of a site to surface water and existing or beneficial uses of the surface water is of obvious importance.
+- 1. Groundwater Flow System: In accordance with the County General Plan, watersheds and groundwater basins should be preserved by avoiding the placement of potential pollution sources in areas with high percolation rates.
+Therefore, sites located outside of recharge areas are the most desirable for landfill construction and operation. - Proximity to Surface Water: The proximity of a site to surface water and existing or beneficial uses of the surface water is of obvious importance.
 A candidate site which is far from a surface water body would be a highly rated site.
-A poorly rated site would be one that is near a surface water body.

-3. Depth to Groundwater: The water table depth in the underlying sediments is important for both landfill operational considerations (such as placement of groundwater monitoring wells) and also from a standpoint of potential groundwater contamination.

-4. Existence of Wetlands: Federal regulations for siting landfills (40 CFR 258) prohibit the location of landfills in wetlands unless the construction and operation of the landfill will not cause or contribute to violations of state water quality standards, violate toxic effluent standards under the Clean Water Act, violate the Marine Protection Act, jeopardize endangered species, or cause degradation of wetlands.
-Data sources to be evaluated will include those from the California Department of Fish and Game, California Native Plant Society, and the Corps of Engineers.
+A poorly rated site would be one that is near a surface water body. - 3.
+Depth to Groundwater: The water table depth in the underlying sediments is important for both landfill operational considerations (such as placement of groundwater monitoring wells) and also from a standpoint of potential groundwater contamination. - 4.
+Existence of Wetlands: Federal regulations for siting landfills (40 CFR 258) prohibit the location of landfills in wetlands unless the construction and operation of the landfill will not cause or contribute to violations of state water quality standards, violate toxic effluent standards under the Clean Water Act, violate the Marine Protection Act, jeopardize endangered species, or cause degradation of wetlands.
+Data sources to be evaluated will include those from the California Department of Fish and Game, California Native Plant Society, and the Corps of Engineers. - 5.
+Air Quality Non-Attainment This criterion will measure whether an area is in attainment for for Particulates: PM 10 and ozone.

-5. for Particulates

-Air Quality - Non-Attainment This criterion will measure whether an area is in attainment PM10 and ozone.
 A site in a non-attainment area would be less desirable than one in an attainment or unclassified area.
 Wind direction and distance to nearby sensitive receptors will also be considered in evaluating this criterion.

-6. Proximity to Threatened or Endangered Species -Animals:

-In accordance with federal regulations the operation of a landfill at a site which would cause or contribute to the taking of any endangered species of plant, fish, or wildlife could constitute a fatal flaw.
+6. Proximity to Threatened or Endangered Species - Ani In accordance with federal regulations the operation of a landfill mals: at a site which would cause or contribute to the taking of any endangered species of plant, fish, or wildlife could constitute a fatal flaw.
 Similarly, the facility or operation cannot result in the destruction of critical habitat of endangered or threatened species.
 Data sources to be evaluated will include the State Department of Fish and Game, Federal Fish and Wildlife Service, and General Plan Open Space Element, Critical Habitat designations.

-Proximity to Threatened and This criterion is similar to the criterion above, except that it Endangered Species- Plants: covers threatened or endangered plant species.
-Data sources to - Plants be evaluated will include the State Department of Fish and Game, California Native Plant Society, and General Plan Open Space Element, Critical Habitat designations.
+7. Proximity to Threatened ar Endangered Species - Pla nd This criterion is similar to the criterion above, except that it nts: covers threatened or endangered plant species.
+Data sources to be evaluated will include the State Department of Fish and Game, California Native Plant Society, and General Plan Open Space Element, Critical Habitat designations.
+Comr nunity 1.
+Population Density Near S ite: This criterion is used as one measure of the proposed landfill's potential impact on people.
+2. Compatibility with Adjacen tExisting and proposed land uses are considered.
+Land Uses: considered is the site's potential for impact mitigation.
+3. Residents Along Access Routes/Road Safety: This criterion reflects the number of residents being affected by haul traffic to a potential site.

-Community

-- 1. Population Density Near Site: This criterion is used as one measure of the proposed landfill's potential impact on people. - 2.
-Compatibility with Adjacent Land Uses:

-Existing and proposed land uses are considered.
-Also considered is the site's potential for impact mitigation.

-3. Residents Along Access Routes/Road Safety:

-This criterion reflects the number of residents being affected by haul traffic to a potential site.
+Sonoma County Siting Element Countywide Integrated Waste Management Plan Мау 16, 2007 Паус 6-13 safety considerations, on sensitive receptors such as schools and hospitals.

-4. Schools and Hospitals Along Access Routes: This criterion measures the impact of solid waste truck haul traffic, including noise, traffic congestion, and safety considerations, on sensitive receptors such as schools and hospitals.
+4. Schools and Hospitals This criterion measures the impact of solid waste truck haul Along Access Routes: traffic, including noise, traffic congestion, and